Block Paving Cost

 Landscaping

-There are a few main considerations when costing the price of constructing a new driveway, from type of blocks, scale and size of the project, to the complexity of your design.
+There are a few main considerations when costing the price of constructing a new driveway, from the type of blocks, scale and size of the project to the complexity of your design.

-Each factor can either increase or reduce the overall cost of the project.
+Each factor can either increase or reduce the project's overall cost.
 Therefore, planning for these is essential when deciding on how to proceed with the build.

 Type of Blocks